mars-group/LIFE/README.md

 # LIFE v2.1

 A re-structured LIFE solution that unites the LIFE-API with the model-development components and the simulation runtime (not integrated yet).

-It comprises of three main directories:
+### Contents
 * LIFE-API: The former 'LifeAPI'.
 Contains all LIFE interfaces.
-* LIFE-Components: All optional components regarding base/predefined components for model development
+* LIFE-Components: All optional components regarding base/predefined components for model development.
   * CloudSupport
   * DalskiAgent
   * EnvironmentServiceComponent